mlandis/creepy-jerk/README.md

 # Hello
 Interested in modeling continuous trait evolution on a phylogeny as a Lévy process?
 This git repository contains the most recent source code for the method we described in Systematic Biology, found <a href="http://sysbio.oxfordjournals.org/content/62/2/193.full">here</a>.
-We whipped together this guide to respond to questions received thus far and plan to release an official manual once we've collected feedback from users.
+We whipped together this guide to respond to questions received thus far.
 Please feel welcome to email us with questions about the method or the model.

 Our best,